Worklytics/psoxy/docs/sources/atlassian/jira-cloud.md

 # Jira Cloud

+NOTE: This is for the Cloud-hosted version of Jira; for the self-hosted version, see [Jira Server](jira-server.md).

 NOTE: derived from [worklytics-connector-specs](../../infra/modules/worklytics-connector-specs/main.tf); refer to that for definitive information.

 Jira OAuth 2.0 (3LO) through Psoxy requires a Jira Cloud account with following classical scopes:

-- read:jira-user: for getting generic user information
+  - `read:jira-user`: for getting generic user information
-- read:jira-work: for getting information about issues, comments, etc
+  - `read:jira-work`: for getting information about issues, comments, etc

 And following granular scopes:
-- read:account: for getting user emails
+  - `read:account`: for getting user emails
-- read:group:jira: for retrieving group members
+  - `read:group:jira`: for retrieving group members
-- read:avatar:jira: for retrieving group members
+  - `read:avatar:jira`: for retrieving group members

+Setup:

 1. Go to https://developer.atlassian.com/console/myapps/ and click on "Create"
 2. Then go `Authorize` and `Add` it, adding `http://localhost` as callback URI.
 It can be any URL meanwhile it matches the settings.
 3. Now go on `Permissions` and click on `Add` for Jira.
 Once added, click on `Configure`.
    Add following scopes as part of `Classic Scopes`:
-- read:jira-user
+     - `read:jira-user`
-- read:jira-work
+     - `read:jira-work`
-  And these ones from `Granular Scopes`:
+   And these from `Granular Scopes`:
-- read:group:jira
+     - `read:group:jira`
-- read:avatar:jira
+     - `read:avatar:jira`
-- read:user:jira
+     - `read:user:jira`
    Then repeat the same but for `User Identity API`, adding the following scope:
-- read:account
+     - `read:account`

 4. Once Configured, go to `Settings` and prepare to copy the `Client Id` and `Secret`.
 As we will need to create a `REFRESH_TOKEN` we will need to exchange the authentication code to retrieve it.
 Please replace the *Client Id* field in this URL and paste it on the browser :